Muir-Hill: Company History

 Muir Hill (Engineers Ltd) and Muir-Hill Service Equipment Co Ltd both appear in the 1920s.
 The latter being announced in 1921 as appointed as sole distributors for Great Britain and Ireland for Dearborn and Hinckley-Myers service equipment, Whitehead and Kale rubber-tread wheels for Fordson tractors, and Mechan steel tipping bodies and gears.
 Both Muir Hill (Engineers) Ltd and Muir Hill Service Equipment Ltd appear in patents of 1924 (along with Walter Llewelyn Hill as co-author) suggesting the two companies ran side by side.
 The business may have started as resellers of service equipment, and then formed the engineering company to manufacture their own Fordson accessories.
 From 1922 their location is given as Ashburton Road, Trafford Park, Manchester.

 In 1931 Edward Boydell took over and the company was renamed E. Boydell & Co Ltd, though the Muir-Hill trademark continued to be used for its products.
 In 1959 E. Boydell & Co came under the ownership of Winget Ltd of Kent, but otherwise continued unchanged.
 Edward Boydell died in July 1962.
-In 1962 the factory was moved from Manchester to Gloucester, and in 1968 Winget Ltd was acquired by Babcock and Wilcox Ltd, and the E.Boydell company was renamed Muir Hill Ltd.
+In 1962 the factory was moved from Manchester to Gloucester, and in 1968 Winget Ltd was acquired by Babcock and Wilcox Ltd, and the E.Boydell company was renamed Muir Hill Limited.

 In 1982 Babcock sold its Construction Engineering division including Muir Hill to the German IBH Group a subsidiary of Wilbau AG, however IBH went into receivership in November 1983.
 Sanderson (Forklifts) Ltd bought Wingets and Muir-Hill from the receiver in June 1984, but they too went into receivership in November 1990.
-The Muir-Hill business was subsequently acquired by Aveling-Barford at Grantham, and Aveling later sold Muir-Hill off to Lloyd Loaders (MH) Ltd of Yorkshire.
+The Muir-Hill business was subsequently acquired by Aveling-Barford at Grantham, and Aveling later sold the Muir-Hill division off to Lloyd Loaders (MH) Ltd of Hipperholme near Halifax in Yorkshire.

+This company Lloyd Loaders MH Limited were started in the 1980s specializing into rebuilding reconditioning and repairing all types of heavy duty construction machinery specializing in many British brands as well as other makes on a large site at Hipperholme run by a team of former original employees from the famous David Brown Tractors Limited who will also restore, sell, trade and handle any construction machinery maintenance for their new owners.